18 S. Main Street,

 3 people favorited this theater

 I went snooping around this place, but it looked rather derelict but intact.
 There is a shoe repair shop let into the front of the building.
-The Concord NH walking tour lists it together with the "Norris Bakery" and I can’t really tell if they are saying Norris’s house with a mansard roof was the Concord Theater or not.
-The building I know of as the Concord Theater (the give away being the words "Concord Theater" in ceramic tiles at the door and a ticket booth) has no mansard roof and surely was never a house.
-Perhaps he means the SITE of Norris’s house, but anyway this is the quote… "Norris Bakery/Concord Theater 16-18 South Main Street.
+The Concord NH walking tour lists it together with the "Norris Bakery" and I can’t really tell if they are saying Norris’s house with a mansard roof was the Concord Theatre or not.
+The building I know of as the Concord Theatre (the give away being the words "Concord Theatre" in ceramic tiles at the door and a ticket booth) has no mansard roof and surely was never a house.
+Perhaps he means the SITE of Norris’s house, but anyway this is the quote… "Norris Bakery/Concord Theatre 16-18 South Main Street.
 James S. Norris operated one of the largest bakeries in the state.
 In this building he made bread, crackers, and confectioneries from 1860 until the late-1920’s.
 During the Civil War, his business supplied two tons of bread each day to local military camps.
 The mansard-roof house directly south of the bakery, also built in 1860, was Norris' residence.
-From 1934 until 1994 the Concord Theater showed motion pictures here.
+From 1934 until 1994 the Concord Theatre showed motion pictures here.
 Its unused auditorium was one of only two surviving downtown theaters".